Scranton Uber Sexual Assault Attorney

 By bringing civil claims, survivors seek justice for themselves and push rideshare corporations to improve safety measures.

 Courts across the country are increasingly scrutinizing Uber’s role in enabling misconduct by its drivers.
-Survivors in Scranton may have strong grounds for holding the company accountable.
+As a result, survivors in Scranton may have strong grounds for holding the company accountable.

 Who Can File an Uber Assault Lawsuit?